carbon-language/carbon-lang/docs/design/generics/details.md

 For containers, imagine that we have a `ForwardContainer` interface that supports iteration in one direction, represented by having an `IteratorType` implementing `ForwardIterator`.
-To define a `BidirectionalContainer` refinement of `ForwardContainer` that supports iteration in the reverse direction, we would need to:
+To define a `BidirectionalContainer` extension of `ForwardContainer` that supports iteration in the reverse direction, we would need to:

--   define `BidirectionalIterator` refining `ForwardIterator`, and
+-   define `BidirectionalIterator` extending `ForwardIterator`, and
 -   enforce that the `IteratorType` of a `BidirectionalContainer` implements `BidirectionalIterator`.

-Since `BidirectionalIterator` refines `ForwardIterator`, any type satisfying `BidirectionalIterator` can be used as the `IteratorType` of a `ForwardContainer`.
+Since `BidirectionalIterator` extends `ForwardIterator`, any type satisfying `BidirectionalIterator` can be used as the `IteratorType` of a `ForwardContainer`.